 Heidi Holmes offers therapy covered by Husky Health and Medicaid in Connecticut.

-The style of intervention that I use while we work together is Cognitive behavioral therapy (CBT).
-CBT is an empirically based, structured treatment that posits that psychological problems are based, in part, on distorted ways of thinking and on the utilization of dysfunctional learned patterns of behavior.
+Cognitive behavioral therapy (CBT) is an empirically based, structured treatment that posits that psychological problems are based, in part, on distorted ways of thinking and on the utilization of dysfunctional learned patterns of behavior.
 Therapeutic strategies include helping patients to recognize thought distortions, to hone problem-solving and coping skills, to better understand others, to develop confidence in one’s ability to function effectively, and to change behavioral patterns.
 “Homework exercises” are usually given and reviewed in sessions.